 The Mississippi Department of Environmental Quality (MSDEQ) source water assessment report continues to be available for review upon request at the City of Clinton Public Works department.
-Please contact Robbie Price at (601-924-2239) or by email at rprice@clintonms.org to make an appointment.
+Please contact Raheem Myles (601-924-2239) or by email at rmyles@clintonms.org to make an appointment.
 A current ID will be required for any Clinton water customer who wishes to review the report.